-Take out the screws on the silver cover, remove it, and check if the controller is loosening or not, and replace it with the one from a working miner.
-That will help us identify if it’s the controller causing the problem.
-If the miner works well after swapping controller, then the original controller on that unwork miner is problematic.
+Take out the screws on the silver cover, remove it, and check if the controller is loosening up, and replace it with the one from a working miner.
+That will help you identify if it’s the controller causing the problem.

-- Disconnect the cables used to connect the boards, run only one single board at a time.
-This is to identify if every board is fine working on its own, and which board is problematic.
+- Identify which board is problematic: Disconnect the cables connected the hash boards, run only one single board at a time.
+This is to identify if each board works on its own.

 - See below links for more details: